mck5678/HabitTracker/README.md

 The project consists of the following files:

-main.py – This file starts the program and handles the terminal interface.
+main.py – runs the program and shows the menu in the terminal.
-habit.py – Contains the Habit class that represents a single habit.
+habit.py – defines the Habit class (one single habit with its data).
-habit_tracker.py – Contains the HabitTracker class that manages all habits together.
+tracker.py – defines the HabitTracker class, which loads, saves, lists habits and tracks streaks.
-habits.json – A data file that stores all habits and their completion dates.
+habits.json – stores all habits and their completion dates.

 Example terminal output looks like this: